 - End-of-Year Operations: How to re-set the spreadsheet for use in the next financial period.

-Both spreadsheets have been created using Microsoft Office 365(R) but appear to work satisfactorily in other software, eg: LibreOfficeCalc(R).
+Both spreadsheets have been created using Microsoft Office 365(R) but appear to work satisfactorily in other compatible software, eg: LibreOfficeCalc(R).
+But please note: The on-line/web version of MS-Excel DOES NOT interpret the formulae correctly and so cannot be used to run this spreadsheet.

 To use the spreadsheet you'll need to be rather more than a spreadsheet novice - ie: you'll need to have a reasonable understanding of how formulae work, copying & pasting, etc. But you won't need to be an expert.